How I Supported a Mum’s Journey Back to Breastfeeding After Weeks of Bottle Feeding

 During our 90-minute session at her home, we focused on:

-Coaching both parents on paced bottle feeding and techniques to support the transition from bottle to breast
+• Coaching both parents on paced bottle feeding and techniques to support bringing baby back to the breast

-During the session itself, her baby latched on one side — a turning point that brought mum a huge sense of relief and possibility.
+During the session itself, her baby latched on one side, marking a turning point that brought mum a huge sense of relief and possibility.

 Her confidence grew as she watched her baby respond.
 As she put it: